zillow/tycho/docs/index.rst

 Events may also reference a parent event, which ETS can use to generate a tree display signifying that relationship.

-See :doc:`events` for more information
+See :doc:`userguide` for more information

 Contents: